edgardmessias/vscode.clipboard-manager/README.md

   // Maximum number of clips to save in clipboard "clipboard-manager.maxClips": 100,

-  // Maximum number of clips to suggests in snippets "clipboard-manager.maxSnippets": 10,

   // Move used clip to top in the list "clipboard-manager.moveToTop": true,